How to Make Whipped Cream in a Food Processor – Best Method

 Peppermint – 1/4 teaspoon peppermint extract

-Peanut butter – 2 tablespoons creamy peanut butter
+Nut butter – 2 tablespoons creamy peanut butter or homemade cashew butter

-Fruit – 2 tablespoons fruit jam or sauce
+Fruit – 2 tablespoons fruit jam or compote (this mixed berry compote is the best!)

 Tools You May Need